Mobile phone: SIM card

 Mobile phones require a small microchip called a Subscriber Identity Module or SIM card, in order to function.
 The SIM card is approximately the size of a small postage stamp and is usually placed underneath the battery in the rear of the unit.
 The SIM securely stores the service-subscriber key (IMSI) and the Ki used to identify and authenticate the user of the mobile phone.
 The SIM card allows users to change phones by simply removing the SIM card from one mobile phone and inserting it into another mobile phone or broadband telephony device, provided that this is not prevented by a SIM lock.
 The first SIM card was made in 1991 by Munich smart card maker Giesecke & Devrient for the Finnish wireless network operator Radiolinja.

 A hybrid mobile phone can hold up to four SIM cards, with a phone having a different device identifier for each SIM Card.
 SIM and R-UIM cards may be mixed together to allow both GSM and CDMA networks to be accessed.
 From 2010 onwards, such phones became popular in emerging markets, and this was attributed to the desire to obtain the lowest calling costs.

 When the removal of a SIM card is detected by the operating system, it may deny further operation until a reboot.

 Software

 Software platforms

 Feature phones have basic software platforms.
 Smartphones have advanced software platforms.
 Android OS has been the best-selling OS worldwide on smartphones since 2011.
+As of March 2025, Android OS had 71.9% of the overall market share, while the second-largest, iOS, had 27.7%.